RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-github-pull-requests/README.md

 ## Features

-- List Pull Requests for your repository, with filtering and search.
+- List Pull Requests for your repository, with filtering and search functionnality like in github.
 - Show basic statistics widget about pull requests for your repository.
+- Possibility to add a variable on the backstage configuration of a catalog entity allowing to add a default search filter on github pull requests

 ## Links